 Pin your samples on the wall and let yourself ponder for a day or two.
 Just like picking paint, this process takes time.
 Figure out what looks best in the morning—and which colors truly shine come sunset.Continue to 8 of 9 below.

 Look for a Discount

 Before committing to your perfect couch, look for a discount.
-Many stores offer 10–15% off just for signing up for their email newsletter — when you're buying an expensive product like a couch, those savings can be huge.
+Many stores offer 10 to 15 percent off just for signing up for their email newsletter—when you're buying an expensive product like a couch, those savings can be huge.
 Websites like Retail Me Not give an up-to-date overview of discounts, and Honey automatically applies the best discounts to your order.

 No codes to be found?
 If your couch-buying needs aren't urgent, consider waiting for a major sale.
 These events are often centered around major holidays or long weekends and can dramatically decrease the price you pay.
 Stores frequently hold smaller sales, too: once you've got all the details picked out, consider pausing your purchase and checking the site's homepage on a daily basis.
 You may just find a fantastic deal.Continue to 9 of 9 below.

 Document Any Issues